sp-hash/TeamBlackMiner/FAQ.md

 High **--xintensity**, higher amout of stale shares, higher speed.

 Some pools doesn't pay for stales so the setting is pool dependent.

-(AMD intensity settings  are 1/4 of NVIDIA)

 **--dagintensity**: 1-8(9) is for high memclocks.
 Use when dag buffer crash on validation.
 1 is low (slow dag) 8 amd is the fastest, 9 on nvidia, or 0 (default).